viniarck/phpipam-pyclient/docs/usage.rst

   root@c0630eda943f:/app/phpipam_pyclient#

-On version 1.0.0, released in Dec 2021, new filtering and Ansible grouping capabilities were added, so now you can:
+On version 1.0.0, released in Dec 2021, new filtering and Ansible grouping capabilities have been added:

 Use and combine multiple filters to filter based on any field that they have, for instance, let's say you wanted to filter if 'ip' fields contains the string '1.2.3' and also the 'description' is equal to 'backend'.
 These filter options are also available in the ``ansible_inv_endpoint_field`` command, here's it's being used on the ``list_devices`` command: